Back

 In the first place, after the selected screens were approved by the client, I printed out the key user flows: registration of the photographer, admin approval, and photography purchase.

 In the second place, we described tasks related to every flow.
-Frontend tasks were described in user stories, backend tasks — in free form.
-This way the developers could take up the tasks themselves — no need to figure out what exactly must be done.
+Frontend tasks were set out in user stories, backend tasks — in free form.
+This way, the developers could take up the tasks themselves — no need to figure out what exactly must be done.
 Plus, it defined the scope of every task, which helped us a lot at the stage of project estimation.

 In the fourth place, we initiated everyday stand-up meetings to discuss the current progress, questions, and problems.
-To avoid mindless chatter, we set a deadline: 3 minutes per person.
+To avoid mindless chatter, we set a time limit of 3 minutes per person.

 To create EBDC, we practiced two things: making a detailed description for a task that we plan to do, and a rough description for large functional blocks that we put off.

 By the way, it was the first project when we tried using weekly sprints.
-Our team doesn’t work like that anymore, because it takes a lot of everyday effort: notifying the client more often, planning more often, reporting a lot more.
+Our team doesn’t work like that anymore, because it takes a lot of everyday effort like notifying the client more often, planning more often, and reporting a lot more.
 All in all, this method requires a lot of motion but works well 🙂

 Payment gateway